 Some may argue that there is educational value in allowing people to handle wild animals.
-However this kind of education provides the incorrect message that wild animals exist for human entertainment, that they can be petted like domestic animals.
-They also do not learn much about the natural behaviour, social structure or role of free roaming carnivores.
+However, this kind of education provides the incorrect message that wild animals exist for human entertainment, that they can be petted like domestic animals.
+They also do not learn much about the natural behaviour, social structure or role of free-roaming carnivores.

 It is important to note that captive breeding is not a conservation recommendation for any carnivore species in South Africa.
 Carnivores in fact breed extremely well in the right conditions and for almost all our threatened carnivore species, the conservation priorities include reducing human-wildlife conflict, securing suitable habitat, reducing illegal offtake and maintaining balanced, functioning ecosystems.
 Without these in place, captive breeding leads to an over-supply of non-releasable animals which often end up as trophies.
-We also question that any funding generated from captive carnivore breeding goes to support the conservation of free roaming carnivores.
+We also question that any funding generated from captive carnivore breeding goes to support the conservation of free-roaming carnivores.

-The EWT does not allege that any specific facility is breeding carnivores for the lion bone trade or for the practice of ‘canned hunting’ but we do urge the public that visit these facilities to ask at the very least these critical questions:
+The EWT does not allege that any specific facility is breeding carnivores for the lion bone trade or for the practice of ‘canned hunting’ but we do urge the public that visits these facilities to ask at the very least these critical questions:

 – What is the plan for the long-term future of the animals in this facility?